REAADS/REAADS.github.io/README.md

 (more information and links to data coming soon!)

 ### About the Workshop Leaders
-Sarah Lynn Patterson teaches African American literature in the English department at UMass.
+Sarah Lynn Patterson teaches African American literature in the English department at University of Massachusetts, Amherst.
 She specializes in 19th-century African American literature, women writers, Black print culture, gender and morality studies and digital humanities.

 Jim Casey is a Perkins Postdoctoral Fellow at the Center for Digital Humanities at Princeton University.
 He is a co-founder and national co-director of the Colored Conventions Project.
 His research on the history of editors and his digital practices engage questions of collaboration, access, and collective expression.